benbalter/benbalter.github.com/_posts/2016-05-12-12-things-a-product-manager-does.md

 I've been keeping notes on everything I've done as a product manager over the past six months, and bucketizing things a bit (as we product managers say).
 Here's my list of the twelve most important things a product manager can do on any given day:

+### Product mangers aren't allow to have excuses

+First and foremost, as a product manager, you are ultimately responsible for the product's success and held accountable for anything even remotely resembling failure, no matter the cause.
+Marketing material didn't strike the right tone?
+Technology didn't pan out as expected?
+Budget priorities shifted?
+Competitor moved faster?
+Personalities clashed?
+Regardless of where the true blame *should* lie, when all's said and done, you're accountable.
+This can be a scary arrangement at first, but it also gives you the political capital to make the touch decisions and assume responsibility on behalf of others.

 ### Team captain

 Depending on how your organization is structured, there's a good chance that teams — the internal groupings that do the organization's day-to-day work — and products — the user-facing things that you actually exist to build — don't align.
 A product might be built by an engineering team, tested by a QA team, documented by a documentation team, and supported by a support team, among many, many other teams.
 As a product manager, you're the captain of the (often imaginary) cross-functional team that ties all those disparate efforts together.
 Part quarterback, part social worker, part organizational sherpa, and part matchmaker, your job is to do whatever it takes to ensure players do their best on and off the field.

+### Prioritize and sequence

+At some point you'll realize there's always going to be more to do than time to do it, and that that's perfectly okay.
+Given a solid team and sufficient community, there's going to be no shortage of ideas, both internal and external.
+Add to that, the fact that given the right talent and time, any technical challenge is surmountable, and you'll find yourself presented with near infinite possibilities.
+Your job as a product manager is to prioritize those tasks, floating highly-visible bugs and those features that target your core use case to the top of the list on the one hand, but also to sequence tasks, to knock out the low-effort, high-impact features first, and then schedule the rest in an order that makes sense on the other.
+If you've ever played any real-time strategy game, you know how important it is to properly sequence early investments alongside resource growth.
+Product management is no different.

 ### Research and strategic thinking